msantana09/sleepnumber/README.md

 # README for `sleepnumber` Application

-This repository contains the necessary files for building, testing, and deploying the `sleepnumber` application, which is designed to be a Lambda function hosted in AWS.
+This repository contains the necessary files for building, testing, and deploying the `sleepnumber` application which is an Alexa skill designed to control the SleepIQ bed settings.

+The application is deployed as an image to AWS ECR and executing using Lambda.

 ## Prerequisites